 During the evening of the 5th December, children are very excited and watch for St. Nicholas (Svatý Mikuláš) to arrive.
 He normally is accompanied by one or more angels and one or more devils.
-He asks the children if they've been good all year and also asks them to sing a song or recite a poem, and gives them a basket of presents.
+He asks the children if they've been good all year and also asks them to sing a song or recite a poem, and gives them a basket of presents (often containing chocolate and fruit).
 The basket normally contains small present similar to the stockings that children receive in the UK on Christmas day.
 The main presents are often opened on Christmas eve, during the evening.

 In the Czech language Happy/Merry Christmas is 'Prejeme Vam Vesele Vanoce'.
 Happy/Merry Christmas in lots more languages.